elfakyn/scp_epub/README.md

 The tool loads configuration information in three ways:

 * If the tool is deployed on AWS, the tool will load infrastructure information (bucket names, locations of secrets in AWSSM etc.) from environment variables that are defined in [constants.py](/scp_epub/constants.py)
-* The tool also reads configuration from [constants.py](/scp_epub/constants.py).
-Only edit this if you know what you're doing, this is not meant for the end user
+* The tool also reads configuration directly from [constants.py](/scp_epub/constants.py).
+This is not end-user-editable
 * Any configuration around building a book is contained in a book definition file in the [definitions directory](/definitions).
 This is documented separately and is meant to be edited by the end user

 ## AWS Infrastructure (this bit isn't implemented yet)